 Chat Jobs From Home

-Site Staff Chat Hosts
+2 – Site Staff Chat Hosts

 Note – Do not ask them about their work at home employment via the live chat on their site.
 You will get a canned response saying they do not respond to employment inquiries via chat.

-Ginger.io Mental Health Virtual Chat Jobs
+4 – Ginger.io Mental Health Virtual Chat Jobs

 This company offers comprehensive, 24/7 care for stress, anxiety, and depression.
 They hire work at home chat agents to live chat with people who are suffering from these problems.
 You do need to have experience and a degree in the mental health field before they will consider you for employment.

 8 – Other Companies With Occasional Chat Jobs

 Most of the companies I'm about to list are best known for their work at home customer service/phone support jobs, but they have all occasionally had some chat openings.
-So keep tabs on the openings at Sutherland, Teletech, Amazon, and Sykes.
+So keep tabs on the openings at Sutherland, Teletech, Amazon, Simple Texting, and Sykes.

 Always use the phrase “work from home” in quotations in the job search boxes for these sites to see openings if you are prompted to search the jobs.
 This makes it easier because lots of times there will be many, many jobs listed.